Mind over matter, light over mind

 The result – a light sensitive neuron.
 Furthermore, by creating a virus to introduce opsin, the researchers are able to control, which type of neuron it enters or allow it to infect all neurons but only become active in certain types of cells based on the genetic code of the virus.2

-(b) When the opsins open, they change the voltage of the neuron, activating the neuron.
+(left) When blue light hits the neuron, the opsins open. (right) When the opsins open, they change the voltage of the neuron, activating the neuron.
+Image courtesy of Ed Boyden, MIT

 When, for example, one type of neuron is made light sensitive by encoding only that type of neuron to produce the opsin, then you can activate a specific neural network.
 This is what was done in the case of the left-turning mouse.1